linki/chaoskube/README.md

       - name: chaoskube
         image: quay.io/linki/chaoskube:v0.5.0
         args:
-        - --in-cluster
         - --interval=1m
         - --no-dry-run
 ```

-If you're running in a Kubernetes cluster and want to target the same cluster use the `--in-cluster` flag as shown.
+If you're running in a Kubernetes cluster and want to target the same cluster then this is all you need to do.

-If you want to target a different cluster or want to run it locally provide a valid kubeconfig via `--kubeconfig` and drop the `--in-cluster` flag.
+If you want to target a different cluster or want to run it locally specify your cluster via the `--master` flag or provide a valid kubeconfig via the `--kubeconfig` flag.
 By default, it uses your standard kubeconfig path in your home.
-Whatever is the current context in there will be targeted.
+That means, whatever is the current context in there will be targeted.

 If you want to increase or decrease the amount of chaos change the interval between killings with the `--interval` flag.
 Alternatively, you can increase the number of replicas of your `chaoskube` deployment.